Welcome to the Homepage of

-At the graduate level, we have the PhD and Master of Arts (MA) degrees.
-The MA degree also has a track which leads to a Master's Program in Applied Statistics.
-We cooperate with the School of Education in their Master of Arts in Teaching (MAT) degree for future high school teachers.
+At the graduate level, we have the PhD in Mathematical Sciences, Master of Arts (MA) in Mathematics, and Master of Arts (MA) in Statistics degrees.
+We cooperate with the Department of Teaching, Learning and Educational Leadership in their Master of Arts in Teaching (MAT) degree for future high school teachers.
 There is also a combined five-year BA/MAT degree.
 For more details, see the page on the graduate programs.

-While our highest degree is a PhD “in mathematics”, a significant number of our doctoral dissertations are written on research topics in mathematical statistics.
+While our highest degree is a PhD “in Mathematical Sciences”, a significant number of our doctoral dissertations are written on research topics in mathematical statistics.

 All faculty members and post-doctoral visitors are active researchers.
 The main areas of concentration in the department are: Algebra, Analysis, Combinatorics, Geometry/Topology and Statistics.